-At Hope Family Law P.C., we will help you identify the full range of possible solutions to this complicated situation.
-We will work with you to ensure that your business needs do not stand in the way of your divorce and that your divorce does not stand in the way of your ability to make a living.
+At Hope Family Law P.C., I will help you identify the full range of possible solutions to this complicated situation.
+I will work with you to ensure that your business needs do not stand in the way of your divorce and that your divorce does not stand in the way of your ability to make a living.

 Make A Plan For Your Company’s Future

-Our firm works with experienced accountants and other professionals as needed to accurately assess the value of your business and each person’s role in the company.
-Based on your long-term professional goals and those of other stakeholders in the business, we will help you plot a course for the future of your company after your divorce.
+My firm works with experienced accountants and other professionals to accurately assess your business’s value and each person’s role in the company.
+Based on your long-term professional goals and those of other stakeholders in the business, I will help you plot a course for your company’s future after your divorce.
 That could mean one of several options, including:

 - Continuing to run the business with your ex-spouse